johnabs/ASR/README.md

 and either put them in your path, or add this repo and its sub-folders to your path so you can execute them easily.

 ## OSX
-For OSX users, this will be a bit of a process, but you'll need to install brew, along with some core-utils (gsed, etc.), and change the scripts just a bit (e.g. replace sed with gsed).
+For OSX users, this will be a bit of a process, but you'll need to [install brew](https://brew.sh/), along with some core-utils ([gsed](https://stackoverflow.com/questions/30003570/how-to-use-gnu-sed-on-mac-os-10-10-brew-install-default-names-no-longer-su), etc.), and change the scripts just a bit (e.g. replace sed with gsed).
 This could likely be mitigated with POSIX compliance, but I'm still learning on that front.
-For now, I'll include instructions on how to install brew and these utils, as well as update the scripts in another markdown file.
+For now, the instructions for the installation steps are included above, and instructions for tweaking the scripts will be added a bit later.

 ## Windows
-For windows, you'll either need to install the Linux Subsystem for windows which is now available, or install Cygwin.
+For windows, you'll either need to install the [Linux Subsystem](https://windowsloop.com/install-linux-subsystem-windows-10/) for windows which is now available, or install [Cygwin](https://www.cygwin.com/).
 I'd recommend the former, as everything should "just work", as in the Linux case, but Cygwin could possibly cause some issues.